tethysplatform/tethys/docs/index.rst

 Acknowledgements
 ================

-This material is based upon work supported by the National Science Foundation under Grant No. 1135482
+This material is based upon work supported by the National Science Foundation under Grants 1135482 and 2303756.

 .. toctree::
    :maxdepth: 1